Goodka7/Threat-Hunting/THWriteup.md

 | project Timestamp, RemoteUrl, RemoteIP
 | order by Timestamp asc
 ```
-**Added RemoteIP to last query so I could read the IPs assosicated with the suspect .net TLD**
+-Added RemoteIP to last query so I could read the IPs assosicated with the suspect .net TLD.

 ### 🚩 Flag 11 – Persistence via Local Scripting